Introduction to Gold Prospecting in Arizona

 19. Harquahala Mountains, La Paz County

 The Harquahala Mountains were the site of a gold rush in the 1890s, with the Harquahala Mine becoming one of Arizona’s richest.
-The desert washes surrounding these mountains can still produce gold for today’s prospectors.
+The desert washes surrounding these mountains can still produce gold for today’s prospectors, especially for those swinging a detector.

 - Accessibility: Moderate, high-clearance vehicle recommended